Blake Shelton & Miranda Lambert Reunited: What Happened When Their Paths Crossed

 “Miranda is really just laid back at this point,” E!
 News reported of how Lambert supposedly isn’t too worried about Shelton and Stefani’s very public romance, claiming that she “tries to just not stress on the little things” like what Blake and Gwen are getting up to.

-And it sounds like a big reason Miranda is able to move on from Blake is her relationship with new boyfriend Anderson East, who Lambert been dating for around a year following her and Shelton’s divorce.
+And it sounds like a big reason Miranda is able to move on from Blake is her relationship with new boyfriend Anderson East, who Lambert has been dating for around a year following her and Shelton’s divorce.

 “[Miranda and Anderson] try to keep their relationship private and out of the public’s way,” the source said of how Lambert and East are not willing to put their dating life on display in the same way as Blake and Gwen following her divorce, while adding that Miranda “has learned many things about what she wants and needs after her breakup” by dating Anderson.